SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/jam.md

 <TabItem value="clients">

-### Clients

 Clients are managed in Skills Workflow.

 - New clients created in Skills Workflow are automatically created in JAM.
 - Any change in the client data is also synched with JAM.
 - The client is known as "Anunciante"
 - In JAM it is only mandatory the client name

+:::note
-::: It is not possible to edit Client data in JAM since it must be done in Skills Workflow.
+It is not possible to edit Client data in JAM since it must be done in Skills Workflow.
 This module in JAM is disabled when the integration with Skills Workflow is enabled.
 :::

-###Client Data Exchanged
+### Client Data Exchanged

 Work in Progress